G-Node/odml-ui/README.rst

     $ conda install -c conda-forge gdk-pixbuf
     $ conda install -c pkgw-forge adwaita-icon-theme

+These dependencies currently only work on Linux, MacOS is not supported!

 MacOS using homebrew:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 For Python 2 (Python 3)